 Next, people hunt iguanas illegally for their meat and skin.
 Moreover, many people in the pet industry forcibly remove young iguanas from their natural habitats and sell them to owners who keep them in poor conditions, spreading disease.

-Share your favorite iguana facts to gather more people fighting to conserve these lizard species.
+Share your favorite iguana facts or choose from our selection of lizard quotes to gather more people fighting to conserve these lizard species.

 Mike is a degree-qualified researcher and writer passionate about increasing global awareness about climate change and encouraging people to act collectively in resolving these issues.